jemmy512/book-notes/linux/linux-mem.md

     int order;
     bool found_block = false;

+/* 1.
+Initialization and Early Checks: */

     /* Skip hints are relied on to avoid repeats on the fast search */ if (cc->ignore_skip_hint)
         return pfn;

     /* If the pageblock should be finished then do not select a different
      * pageblock. */
     if (cc->finish_pageblock)
         return pfn;

+    /* continus scan:
-    /* If the migrate_pfn is not at the start of a zone or the start
+    * If the migrate_pfn is not at the start of a zone or the start
     * of a pageblock then assume this is a continuation of a previous
     * scan restarted due to COMPACT_CLUSTER_MAX. */
     if (pfn != cc->zone->zone_start_pfn && pfn != pageblock_start_pfn(pfn))
         return pfn;

+/* 2.
+Small Order Optimization:
-    /* For smaller orders, just linearly scan as the number of pages
+    * For smaller orders, just linearly scan as the number of pages
     * to migrate should be relatively small and does not necessarily
     * justify freeing up a large block for a small allocation. */ if (cc->order <= PAGE_ALLOC_COSTLY_ORDER)
         return pfn;

+/* 3.
+Direct Compaction Restriction
-    /* Only allow kcompactd and direct requests for movable pages to
+    * Only allow kcompactd and direct requests for movable pages to
     * quickly clear out a MOVABLE pageblock for allocation.
 This
     * reduces the risk that a large movable pageblock is freed for
     * an unmovable/reclaimable small allocation. */
     if (cc->direct_compaction && cc->migratetype != MIGRATE_MOVABLE)
         return pfn;

+/* 4.
+Search Space Determination:
-    /* When starting the migration scanner, pick any pageblock within the
+    * When starting the migration scanner, pick any pageblock within the
     * first half of the search space.
 Otherwise try and pick a pageblock
     * within the first eighth to reduce the chances that a migration
     * target later becomes a source. */